Movin' On Without You: Background

-Born and raised in Manhattan, New York City, Hikaru Utada had started singing at a very young age; they was a member of U3, a musical act with their mother Keiko Fuji and their father Teruzane.
+Born and raised in Manhattan, New York City, Hikaru Utada had started singing at a very young age; they were a member of U3, a musical act with their mother Keiko Fuji and father Teruzane.
 U^{3} released their debut album Star in 1993, with the hope to debut in America; the album failed to gain any recognition or chart positions.
 Utada's mother was a Japanese enka singer and actress, who released several albums with some topping the Oricon charts during the 1960s and 1970s period, while their father was a Japanese record producer who had contributed to some of Fuji's work.
 In 1996, the group was rebranded as Cubic U, an R&B project that focused primarily on Hikaru, resulting in the English language album Precious in 1998 with record label Toshiba EMI.

-Utada had moved to their father's native Tokyo in 1997 to attend Seisen International School and later American School in Japan.
+Utada had moved to Tokyo in 1997 to attend Seisen International School and later American School in Japan.
 During this time, Utada had signed solely with Toshiba EMI and started recording their singles and eventually their then-forthcoming album First Love.
 Utada, who was fluent in English, was asked if they could write Japanese songs by their record company, Toshiba EMI rather than English language lyrics.
 This led to the recording sessions for their debut Japanese album, First Love (1999).
 During the process of the tracks and album, Utada desired to become a singer-songwriter and occasionally practiced producing and composing their music rather than become a Japanese idol.
 For this, Utada released their first A-side single "Automatic/Time will tell", which peaked at number two on the Oricon chart and sold over two million units, becoming their best selling single to date.